-The Water/Wastewater Division is responsible for the operation and maintenance of the water distribution and wastewater collection systems within the Town of Tillsonburg.
+The Town of Tillsonburg's Water/Wastewater Division is responsible for the operation and maintenance of the water distribution and wastewater collection systems within the municipality.

 Watermain breaks usually result from external corrosion of the pipe and typically occur in the winter season as the surrounding soil expands and contracts with extreme weather changes.